tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS student guide - Azure security privacy and compliance.md

 5. The Microsoft team responds to the objection
 6. The customer team gives feedback to the Microsoft team
 7. Tables switch roles and repeat Steps 2–6

+## Checklist of preferred objection handling

+1.  **Can Azure support the lift and shift of their web and database applications?**

+2.  **Admins are worried that they won't have the bandwidth to perform deployments of the corporate website and other supporting web applications.**

+3.  **Can Azure help contain costs for minimally used costly production and development resources?**

+4.  **Does Azure support the ability to allow VPN connections to specific resources?**

+5.  **Can Microsoft employees or government entities access our data?**

+6.  **How does Azure protect against threats?**

+7.  **Does Azure allow enough granular RBAC controls to meet our least privileged needs?**

+8.  **Is Azure virtual networking flexible enough to meet our requirements?**

+9.  **Can Azure supplement on-premises and 3rd party SIEM systems for auditing and compliance tasks?**

+10. **What certifications does Azure have and can Azure hosted applications meet the US and European compliance goals?**

+11. **Is Azure flexible enough to support data sovereignty needs and issues like those referenced in GDPR articles?**

+12. **How can we ensure continued SOC 1 and SOC 2 compliance?**

+13. **Does Azure permit penetration testing as a part of a security assessment?**

 ##  Wrap-up